The Colgate Commitment

 Tuition-free means a student’s Colgate Grant will cover the amount of a student’s tuition charge for the academic year.
 A family may still have a family contribution assessed to go towards other components of the cost of attendance, such as housing, food, books, etc. Colgate meets 100% of a student’s demonstrated financial need based on the full cost of attendance for the academic year.

-Families will still need to make important decisions about their approach to financing their educational costs.
-The expansion will allow eligible students to have the federal subsidized and unsubsidized student loan component of their financial aid offer replaced with Colgate grants.
-Students and families will still be responsible for their family’s contribution to the cost of attendance, and may elect to include loans as part of their strategy for financing these costs.
+Families still need to make important decisions about their approach to financing their educational costs.
+Students who qualify for the Colgate Commitment have their demonstrated need met with a financial aid package that does not include loans.
+Students and families are still be responsible for their family’s contribution to the cost of attendance, and may elect to include loans as part of their strategy for financing these costs.

-Yes, although eligible students will not have loans automatically added to the initial financial aid offer, they will still have access to the Federal Direct Loan program upon request.
-Eligibility for the expansion of the no-loan initiative will neither impact a student’s nor a parent’s ability to borrow under the Federal Direct Loan program, or to seek financing through a private educational loan.
+Yes, although eligible students do not have loans automatically added to the initial financial aid offer, they still have access to the Federal Direct Loan program upon request.
+Eligibility for the Colgate Commitment neither impacts a student’s nor a parent’s ability to borrow under the Federal Direct Loan program, or to seek financing through a private educational loan.

 The financial aid policies for students attending off-campus study programs are unchanged.
 Colgate Grant recipients can receive additional financial aid to meet the extra costs for one semester-long and one extended-study program.
 A loan of no more than $1,500 will be offered to help cover the extra cost of the program, regardless of loans offered for on-campus study.